ev3dev/brickstrap/README.md

 the files in `$ROOTDIR/tar-only` to the tarball.
 This means that files in this directory will overwrite any files in `$ROOTDIR` with the same name.

+### The `custom-report.sh` file

+This is an optional file that can be used to create a report after the image file is created.
+Like hooks, the file is sourced, so it must be bash compatible and does not need to be executable.
+It is run as the last step of the `all` command (after the image file has been created), so it should not modify the rootfs.
+It is useful for aggregating information about the image that was created such as default passwords, key fingerprints and file checksums.

 [polystrap]: https://gitlab.mister-muffin.de/josch/polystrap